Emerson/ember-form-master-2000/README.md

 The `inputClasses` attribute is passed to the `yield` statement to specify classes that should be applied to the widget itself.

-You can now use this dplsay anywhere in your application by simply specifying the layout when creating an `fm-field`:
+You can now use this display anywhere in your application by simply specifying the layout when creating an `fm-field`:

 ```